 There are rules in the UK about who can perform dental treatments.
 The GDC publishes guidance about this.

-You can check if other professionals are on voluntary registers accredited by the Professional Standards Authority (PSA).
+You can check if other professionals offering cosmetic procedures are on a voluntary register accredited by the Professional Standards Authority (PSA).

 Advice on Botox

 Botulinum toxin injections, such as Botox® or Dysport®, are prescription-only medicines.

 They can only be prescribed after a consultation between you and a healthcare professional, such as a doctor or nurse.